The Rule of 100: Complete Guide to Discount Perception Psychology

 - Everyone → You're likely wasting margin

-- Only hesitant visitors → You're doing it right
+- Only walk-away visitors → You're doing it right

 Common Mistakes to Avoid